- Written by Dr.Mehmet Demircioglu

 If temporary modified duties are possible, that is often the best solution.
 You can return to work without forcing the scalp under a helmet too early.

-If modified duties are impossible, the timing of the operation should be chosen very carefully.
-A surgeon-led plan should consider work, transport, and safety requirements before grafts are ever placed.
+If modified duties are impossible, choose the timing of the operation very carefully.
+A surgeon led plan needs to account for work, transport, and safety requirements before grafts are ever placed.

 If you are traveling from another country, this needs planning before surgery.
 You may think only about the surgery date and the return flight, but real recovery begins when you go back to daily obligations.
 If helmet use starts too soon at home, the problem did not disappear because you left the clinic.